-The Mineral Resource Estimate will now be the basis for a Preliminary Economic Assessment ("PEA") by the same independent consulting engineering firm and is expected to demonstrate both positive potential and a clear path forward for a Tailings Recovery Operation ("TRO").
+The Mineral Resource Estimate will be the basis for a Preliminary Economic Assessment ("PEA") and is expected to demonstrate both positive potential and a clear path forward for a Tailings Recovery Operation ("TRO").

-A National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") technical report documenting the updated Mineral Resource estimate will be filed on SEDAR by August 25, 2014.
+A National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") technical report documenting the updated Mineral Resource estimate was filed on SEDAR on August 25, 2014.

-The Company is planning to continue the evaluation work on the tailings during the fiscal 2015 and based on work to date, the Company has engaged JDS Engineering and Mining Inc. to carry out the a Preliminary Economic Assessment on the project.
+The Company is planning to continue the evaluation work on the tailings during the fiscal 2015.